rackerlabs/support-how-to/content/managed-operations/install-a-sitecore-package.md

 - Familiarity with [Sitecore Cloud portals and account management](/how-to/sitecore-cloud-portals-and-account-management/).

-- Familiarity with how to [Publish content to Sitecore](/how-to/publish-content-to-sitecore/).
+- Familiarity with how to [publish content to Sitecore](/how-to/publish-content-to-sitecore/).

-- A zip file containing Sitecore package files.
+- A zip file that contains Sitecore package files.
 The zip file contains 3 folders; **/items**, **/files**, and **/metadata**.
 These folders hold both content items and package configuration files.

-### Install a package manually
+### Manually extract the package files

-The advantage of this manual approach is that the files are copied using the current FTP User, and you do not need to change any security settings.
+Use the following steps to manually extract the package files to perfrom a manual installation.
+The advantage of manual installation is that the files are copied using the current FTP User, and you do not need to change any security settings.

-1. Open the compressed zip package file and extract the **/files** folder.
+1. Open the zip package and extract the **/files** folder.
 Preserve the original directory structure when extracting the folder.

 2. Delete the **/files** folder from the original zip.

    You should now have a package file with the original three folders, and a package file with only the **/items** and **/metadata** folders.

-3. Backup databases and files from the website.
-Remember files that are not located under the website root, for example, files in the data folder which may have been moved to a non-public folder.
+3. Back up databases and files from the website.
+Remember files that are not located under the website root, for example, files in the **/data** folder that might have been moved to a nonpublic folder.

 The website is now considered down for maintenance.
 You might want to publish an "Under Maintenance" page on your website.

-### Install the package with only /items and /metadata
+### Install the package that contains only the /items and /metadata folders

-1. Login to your Sitecore content management site.
+1. Log in to your Sitecore content management site.

 2. Select **Control Panel**.